 *Drilling survey on land

-The locations for the drilling survey (see photo) are selected from those deemed necessary to create a cross-section of the geological strata.
-There are cases where the angle at which the strata that are visible on the surface extend underground is unknown, and there are also cases where faults that are not visible on the surface.
-A fault is a place where the strata are cut by crustal movement such as an earthquake.
-The location of the fault cannot be determined by surface surveys alone.
-The biggest problems with tunnel construction are water and faults.
-Drilling is carried out to determine their location.
+The locations for boring surveys (see photo) are selected from those deemed necessary for creating cross-sectional diagrams of the geological layers.
+This is because the angle at which the surface layers penetrate underground is unknown, and there may be faults that are not visible on the surface.
+A fault is a point where the geological layers are broken due to crustal movements such as earthquakes.
+The location of faults cannot be determined by surface surveys alone.
+The biggest problems in tunnel construction are water and faults.
+Boring is performed to investigate their locations.

-Marine surveys cannot be conducted by walking, as they are on land.
-Therefore, sonic exploration is first carried out.
-A seismic source is hung from the back of the survey vessel, and a vibration wave receiver is floated further behind it.
-Vibration waves from underwater explosions are reflected and returned by the seafloor and the strata below.
-This allows for the investigation of the underground structure, just as on land.
-Typical sound sources include electrical signals and a water gun, which sprays pressurized gas.
-Signals bouncing off each boundary are recorded, and by matching them with past patterns, a rough structure can be determined.
+Ocean surveys cannot be conducted by walking as on land.
+Therefore, sonar surveys are performed first.
+A seismic source is suspended behind the survey vessel, and a vibration wave receiver is floated further behind it.
+Vibration waves from explosions in the ocean are reflected back by the seabed and the geological layers beneath the seabed.
+This allows for the investigation of the subsurface structure, just as on land.
+Typical sound sources include electrical signals and methods that eject pressurized gas (water guns).
+The signals reflected at each boundary are recorded, and by matching them to past patterns, the approximate structure can be determined.

-At the end of the rotating pipe is a blade coated with industrial diamonds.
-So, if you dig 500m, you can extract a maximum of 500m of core.
-Usually, the core is pulled up by digging 3m.
-The average diameter of the core is 7.5cm, and a thick pipe is used at first, and the pipe gets thinner as you go further, so the core also gets gradually thinner.
+The end of the rotating pipe is fitted with a blade containing industrial diamonds.
+By drilling 500m, you can obtain a core sample of up to 500m.
+Typically, the core is pulled up every 3m of drilling.
+The core has an average diameter of 7.5cm, and a thick pipe is used at the beginning, with thinner pipes used as you go further down, so the core also gradually becomes thinner.

 When drilling at sea, a research vessel specifically designed for drilling (see photo) is used.
 At the time, Tokai Salvage owned one in Japan, but it was scrapped after investigating the Japan-Korea Tunnel in the Tsushima Strait.
 At sea, four wires are stretched from the research vessel and huge weights called anchor rings are buried on the seabed to prevent the vessel from moving forward, backward, or sideways.
 When drilling was carried out in the waters on the Korean side off the coast of Tsushima, the ocean currents were so fast that one of the wires snapped.
 The most difficult part is dealing with the up and down motion.

-For this reason, the drilling machine installed on the ship itself is designed to withstand vertical movement.
-It is equipped with powerful springs to absorb the vertical movement.
-Off the coast of Tsushima, at a water depth of 150m, it took 40 days to dig down to 500m below the seabed, which is the same amount of time as on land.
-Once all
+Therefore, the boring machines installed on board the ships are designed to withstand vertical movement.
+They are equipped with powerful springs to absorb the vertical motion.
+Off the coast of Tsushima, in water 150m deep, they drilled to a depth of 500m below the seabed over 40 days.
+This is about the same number of days as drilling on land.

-the data is collected and geological maps and other documents are created, the tunnel route is selected based on that.
-Technically, the issues are the topography, geology, and construction methods.
-Faults and flooding make construction more difficult and therefore increase construction costs, so the route is selected to dig through as stable a layer of earth as possible.
-In reality, however, administrative conditions also come into consideration.
+Once the data is collected and geological maps are created, the tunnel route is selected based on them.
+Technically, the topography, geology, and construction methods are the issues.
+Faults and flooding make construction difficult and increase construction costs, so the route is selected to drill through the most stable geological layers possible.
+In reality, however, administrative conditions are also taken into consideration.

 Overview of the Japan-Korea Tunnel